-Chinese Defence Minister Wei Fenghe warned his American counterpart, Lloyd J. Austin, last month: "If anyone dares to split Taiwan from China, the Chinese army will definitely not hesitate to start a war, no matter the cost".
+As things stand, however, China could also manoeuvre itself into the sidelines: China is acting questionably on environmental protection and human rights and intellectual property, fairness and competitive conditions.
+And despite the drama of the Ukraine war, Chinese Defence Minister Wei Fenghe warned his American counterpart Lloyd J. Austin in June 2022: "If anyone dares to split Taiwan from China, the Chinese army will definitely not hesitate to start a war, no matter the cost".